bmc/brizzled/source/_posts/2008-08-07-writing-blogging-software-for-google-app-engine.markdown

 [email to the Google App Engine mailing list, Bill Katz][] pointed me to [something I missed in the GAE docs][]:

-{% blockquote %}
+> In a query, comparing a list property to a value performs the test
-In a query, comparing a list property to a value performs the test against the list members: `list_property = value` tests if the value appears anywhere in the list.
+> against the list members: `list_property = value` tests if the value
-{% endblockquote %}
+> appears anywhere in the list.

 This is convenient and more efficient than my original solution.